Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

 If a pipeline is not performing new behaviour then it might be you skipped one of the two steps above.

+Due to the benefits vs downsides of the two approaches - inline task configuration vs YAML file task configuration - you will see both approaches used in this Concourse Tutorial and in the wider community of Concourse users.